Khonshu (Marvel Comics): Fictional character biography

-In the modern day, Khonshu later resurrected Marc Spector and blessed him with superhuman powers and abilities under the Moon.
-When Spector and Marlene travelled to Egypt, she was kidnapped by Jellim Yussaf, who hoped to find the treasure hidden in the Tomb of Seti II.
-Moon Knight tracked them down and during the fight he found the lost chamber, falling into the arms of a statue of Khonshu.
-The deity sent a gust of wind, allowing Moon Knight to glide down to knock out Yussaf.
-Spector decided to retire as a vigilante and sold his statue of Khonshu which was bought by Anubis the Jackal, a former enemy of the Moon Deity.
-Khonshu visited Spector in his dreams, hoping to bring him back as his champion on Earth.
-Spector gave in and travelled to Egypt.
-There he met the Priests of Khonshu, who gave him weapons and a suit designed by the time travelling Hawkeye thousands of years earlier.
-They informed him that his powers were affected by the phases of the moon and would be strongest at the moon's fullest.
-Using his newfound power, Spector defeated Anubis and took back the statue of Khonshu, which protected him when the temple collapsed.
+In the modern day, Khonshu resurrects Marc Spector and gives him superhuman powers and abilities under the Moon.
+When Spector and Marlene Alraune travel to Egypt, Alraune is kidnapped by Jellim Yussaf, who intends to find the treasure hidden in the Tomb of Seti II.
+Moon Knight tracks them down and finds the lost chamber, falling into the arms of a statue of Khonshu.
+Khonshu sends down a gust of wind, allowing Moon Knight to glide down to knock out Yussaf.
+Spector decides to retire as a vigilante and sells his statue of Khonshu.
+Khonshu visits Spector in his dreams, hoping to bring him back as his champion on Earth.
+Spector gives in and recovers the statue.

-During the "Blood Hunt" storyline, a flashback to eons ago had Khonshu, integrates an alliance of the gods from the West (Ennead) and West (Orisha) of Africa, in the region where the nation of Wakanda is located, the team had Bast, Eshu, Gherke, Ptah, and Kokou the Ever-Burning fighting against Varnae after he stole Vibranium from the Fires of Ptah.
-Hunter's Moon and Tigra free Khonshu from an Asgardian prison with help from Wrecker.
-Khonshu then makes the Moon visible in the sky as Moon Knight and the Fists of Khonshu appear to help fight the vampires.
+In a flashback depicted in the "Blood Hunt" storyline, Khonshu assembles an alliance of the gods from the West (Ennead) and West (Orisha) of Africa, in the region where the nation of Wakanda is located.
+Bast, Eshu, Gherke, Ptah, and Kokou the Ever-Burning go on to battle Varnae after he steals vibranium from the Fires of Ptah.
+In the present, Hunter's Moon and Tigra free Khonshu from an Asgardian prison with help from Wrecker.

 Powers and abilities

-Khonshu has the conventional powers of the Ennead (the Heliopolitan gods), such as superhuman strength (Khonshu can bench press 60 tons), superhuman durability (he can withstand unspecified levels of injury), regenerative healing factor (Khonshu can be injured, but heals much faster and better than the healthiest human), immortality (he is immune to disease and aging), magic manipulation (Khonshu can manipulate mystic energies for supernatural effects such as interdimensional teleportation, telepathy, healing, resurrection, causing earthquakes and granting superhuman powers to mortal beings such as the Moon Knight), lunakinesis (manipulating objects made out of moonrocks, including Uru), and power absorption (Khonshu stole the powers of various heroes and stored them inside some Ankhs).
+Khonshu has the conventional powers of the Ennead (the Heliopolitan gods), such as superhuman strength (Khonshu can bench press 60 tons), superhuman durability (he can withstand unspecified levels of injury), a regenerative healing factor (Khonshu can be injured, but heals much faster and better than the healthiest human), immortality (he is immune to disease and aging), magic manipulation (Khonshu can manipulate mystic energies for supernatural effects such as interdimensional teleportation, telepathy, healing, resurrection, causing earthquakes and granting superhuman powers to mortal beings such as the Moon Knight), lunakinesis (manipulating objects made out of moonrocks, including Uru), and power absorption (Khonshu stole the powers of various heroes and stored them inside some Ankhs).

 Other versions

 Ultimate Universe

-An alternate universe variant of Khonshu from Earth-6160 appears in "Ultimate Invasion".
+An alternate universe version of Khonshu from Earth-6160 appears in the Ultimate Universe imprint.
 This version is a member of the Maker's Council and ruler of the theocratic Upper and Lower Kingdoms.